hsf-training/hsf-training-cicd-github/_episodes/13-the-spy-game.md

   - How can I give my GitHub actions private information?
 hidden: false
 keypoints:
-  - Encrypted secrets in GitHub actions allow you to hide protected information from others who can see your code
+  - Secrets in GitHub actions allow you to hide protected information from others who can see your code
 ---
 <!-- Service accounts provide an extra layer of security between the outside world and your account-->
 <iframe width="560" height="315" src="https://www.youtube.com/embed/arfeBX-wOxs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>